Benign prostatic hyperplasia

 Prostate Specific Antigen (PSA) Test

+Your doctor may recommend a prostate specific antigen (PSA) test to check for prostate cancer.
+This test measures the level of prostate-specific antigen (PSA) in the blood.
 A PSA test measures the level of prostate-specific antigen (PSA) in the patient's blood.
-It is a widely used but controversial screening test for prostate cancer.
+The PSA test is a widely used but controversial screening test for prostate cancer.
 High PSA levels may indicate prostate cancer, but BPH itself usually raises PSA levels.
 And, some drugs used to treat BPH can decrease PSA levels.

 A urinalysis can detect signs of bleeding or infection.
 A urinalysis involves a physical and chemical examination of a urine sample.
 A urinalysis also helps rule out bladder cancer.